U.S. News Rankings

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Campus Info & Services

 University of North Carolina--Asheville offers a number of student services including nonremedial tutoring, women's center, placement service, health service, and health insurance.
 University of North Carolina--Asheville also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+Of the students at University of North Carolina--Asheville, 75 percent have cars on campus.
 Alcohol is permitted for students of legal age at University of North Carolina--Asheville.